Sixties Scoop: History

 This transition to provincial services led to a 1951 [Indian Act] amendment that enabled the Province to provide services to Aboriginal people where none existed federally.
 Child protection was one of these areas.
 In 1951, twenty-nine Aboriginal children were in provincial care in British Columbia; by 1964, that number was 1,466.
 Aboriginal children, who had comprised only 1 percent of all children in care, came to make up just over 34 percent.

 Canada's Truth and Reconciliation Commission (TRC), a component of the Indian Residential Schools Settlement Agreement, was mandated to document the experiences of Indigenous children in residential schools and to share the truth of survivors, families, communities, and others affected with all Canadians.
 According to the TRC Commission's final report, published in 2015:

 By the end of the 1970s, the transfer of children from residential schools was nearly complete in Southern Canada, and the impact of the Sixties Scoop was in evidence across the country.

+Resistance

+First Nations consistently fought to resist these policies in a variety of ways, including the courts (Natural Parents v.
+Superintendent of Child Welfare, 1976, 60 D.L.R.
+3 rd 148 S.C.C) and with their own policies, such the Spallumcheen Indian Band's individual by-law to organize its own child welfare program, with varying degrees of success.
+Resistance by parents and students did not change the overall pattern of persistent abuse.
+Any act of defiance may have placed students in unfavorable positions of treatment.
+Still, thousands of children were always within the policies and conditions that remained to define the forced civilization.

 First Nations communities responded to the loss of their children and the resulting cultural genocide by repatriating children whose adoptions failed and working to regain control over child welfare practices related to their children, which started in 1973 with the Blackfoot (Siksika) child welfare agreement in Alberta.
 There are about 125 First Nations Child and Family Service Agencies across Canada, but they operate through a patchwork of agreements that give them authority from the provincial government to provide services and funding from the federal government.